ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 ### Enable Burst package

-1. In the Window menu, select Package Manager
+1. In the Window menu, select _Package Manager_

-1. Ensure Packages option in top left is set to “Unity Registry”
+1. Ensure Packages option in top left is set to _Unity Registry_

-1. Search for “burst”
+1. Search for _burst_

-1. Select Burst from the list on the left
+1. Select _Burst_ from the list on the left

 1. If Burst is already installed it will be ticked.
-If not, select install
+If not, select _Install_

 ### Turn off ARMv7 architecture support
 Neon intrinsics in Unity require ARMv8.